RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Conclusions and future work

 \section{Conclusions and future work}

-In this work, we introduce Randomized ReLU Activation, a new framework to estimate uncertainty in deep neural networks.
-Instead of using a fixed number of independently trained models as in Deep Ensemble or randomly dropping some neurons at each training step as in MC-Dropout, we propose two strategies MC-DropReLU and MC-RReLU which add randomness through the random activation function to get diverse predictions.
+In this work, we introduce RBUE, a novel method to estimate uncertainty in deep neural networks.
+Instead of using a fixed number of independently trained models as in Deep Ensemble or randomly dropping some neurons at each training step as in MC-Dropout, we propose two strategies MC-DropReLU and MC-RReLU which add randomness to ReLU to get diverse predictions.
 The main difference between them is the sampling distribution of the slope of the negative semi-axis of ReLU.
 Furthermore, through the variance analysis of the outputs, we get the selection basis of the hyperparameter in the proposed method and verify this in experiments.
 Moreover, by changing the hyperparameter $q$, we can span a range of behaviors between those of MC-Dropout and Deep Ensemble.
 This allows us to identify model configurations that provide a useful trade-off between the high-quality uncertainty estimates of Deep Ensemble at a high computational cost and the lower performance of MC-Dropout at a lower computational cost.
 Our experiments demonstrate that we can achieve the performance on par with that of Deep Ensemble at a fraction of the cost.
 In the future, we will apply our method to tasks that require a scalable uncertainty estimation method, in particular active learning and out-of-distribution detection.